kissingers/mod-eluna/docs/USAGE.md

 For quick testing during development, you can reload scripts without restarting:

 ```
-.reload eluna
+.reload ale
 ```

 > [!WARNING]
-> **Development Only:** Use `.reload eluna` only for development.
+> **Development Only:** Use `.reload ale` only for development.
 For production or if experiencing issues, always restart the server.

 **Important Limitations:**
 - Reloading doesn't trigger events like login for already-connected players